How to share USB keyboard and mouse on Windows and Mac

 Hardware method pros and cons

-- KVM switches are usually cheaper than a specialized software license
+- The price of KVM switches is generally lower than of the specialized software license

-- It requires only 2 steps to share devices
+- It requires only several steps to share devices

 - Does not work if the computers are far away from each other

 This requires computers to be connected over local network: one of them should be set as the master, and the others as the slaves.
 The keyboard and mouse should be connected to the master machine.

 Install Input Director and setup your master system first: choose how to switch between your multiple computers - either by a combination of hotkeys defined by you or by dragging the mouse cursor across edges just like in a dual monitor setup.

 Next define network address and add machines to it.
 The software enables you to share a common clipboard area in the network, set it up in Global Preferences.

 For more details on how to use the software read here.